zack-bitcoin/amoveo/docs/design/scalability.md

 The cost for a light node to have N confirmations of security will stay below (N * $0.07).

 The consensus cost to run an extra-light node will be about $0.0000001 per day, but you have to wait about 10 minutes for each confirmation of security.

+Im guessing we would have about 1000 light or full nodes.
+So $5000 per day.
+Bitcoin is giving out 12.5*144= $7 million a day in block rewards, so $5k shouldn't matter.